 Trochus snails – Trochus snails are very similar to Astereas in terms of their algae eating, but they can rescue themselves when they are flipped over.
-They also stay small, making them a nice addition to smaller aquariums.
+They also stay small, making them a nice addition to smaller aquariums like nano tanks.

-- Nassarius snails – These are one of the most interesting snails you can add to your clean-up crew (even though you will not be seeing much of them) and they target an area of the tank not addressed by the snails listed above - in the sand bed.
-These snails actually bury themselves in the sand and are excellent at sifting and stirring the sand as they burrow through it.
+Nassarius snails – These are one of the most interesting snails you can add to your clean-up crew (even though you will not be seeing much of them) because they target an area of the tank not addressed by the snails listed above - the sand bed.
+These snails actually bury themselves in the sand, stirring and sifting through it for food.
 They have a long siphon tube that protrudes from their front and you can often see it sticking out of the sand if you look closely.
 They will also come out of the sand bed to eat (again, a neat thing to watch) and will feed on many forms of detritus that other snails ignore.
 They do require a deep sand bed (at least 4”) for their survival and should only be added after the tank matures for several months after the cycle.
-These snails are relentless eaters and are a must for agitating your sand bed.

 The most common crabs for clean-up crew purposes include:

-- Red-legged Hermit Crab (also known as the Scarlet Reef Hermit Crab or the Red Reef Crab) – These crabs do an excellent job of scavenging and keeping algae under control (they will even eat hair algae which most snails avoid).
+Red-legged Hermit Crab (also known as the Scarlet Reef Hermit Crab or the Red Reef Crab) – These crabs do an excellent job of scavenging and keeping algae under control (they will even eat hair algae which most snails avoid).
 They will also eat fish food.
-They stay small and are very hardy.
-Unlike most hermit crabs, they are generally peaceful towards others in the tank.
-They can sometimes attack snails although the Red Hermit Crab is much less likely to do this than the Blue-legged hermit.
+Red-legged hermit crabs stay small and are very hardy -- unlike most hermit crabs, they are also generally peaceful towards others in the tank.
+They can sometimes attack snails, although the Red Hermit Crab is much less likely to do this than the Blue-legged hermit.
 To mitigate this problem, toss some spare shells in the tank so they are not fighting the snails for theirs.
 As they grow and molt, they will look for new shells so it is important to offer these larger spares.
 They are considered reef safe.

-- Blue-legged Hermit Crab – Another popular crab that will relentlessly eat just about anything in your aquarium (algae, scraps of food, etc.).
-They are reef safe (although some people do report they can kill specimens that are injured or dying), but have been known to be aggressive towards snails (although not to the point where you’ll be losing snails every day or anything.
-Usually the snails can fend them off).
+Blue-legged Hermit Crab – Another popular crab that will relentlessly eat just about anything in your aquarium (algae, scraps of food, etc.) is the blue-legged hermit crab.
+They are reef safe (although some people do report they can kill specimens that are injured or dying), but have been known to be aggressive towards snails.
 Adding spare shells of a variety of sizes to the tank will help reduce this aggression.
 Their bright blue legs are stunning and they are a great addition to a reef tank.

-- Sally Lightfoot Crab – Again a relentless eater.
-It will scavenge around the tank looking for bits of food or detritus and pick at algae constantly.
-They are generally considered reef safe although the larger ones have been reported to eat injured or dead fish if they cannot find other food sources (you should, therefore, use caution).
+Sally Lightfoot Crab – Again a relentless eater, the sally lightfoot crab will scavenge around the tank looking for bits of food or detritus and pick at algae constantly.
+They are generally considered reef safe although the larger ones have been reported to eat injured or dead fish if they cannot find other food sources.
 They also will crawl around on the corals a great deal, but this does not generally lead to problems.
 They get to be about 2-3” in size.